alexjercan/codehint/README.md

 This plugin makes use of the Codex API from OpenAI and uses the code-davinci-002 model.
 I have setup the default parameters from the playground, with 256 maximum tokens, a temperature of 0.5 and top_p of 1.
+The `use_print` option is used to decide wheater to use the print call and show the output in the command window or to use floats and show the option similar to LSP messages.

 The plugin works by taking the text from the current buffer.
 Then it adds a comment with the string `Fixme` on the line where the cursor is.
 And then it